Query-focused and Memory-aware Reranker for Long Context Processing: Experimental Setup

 \subsection{Implementation Details}

-Our QRRanker is trained on \texttt{Qwen3}-\texttt{4B}-\texttt{Instruct}-\texttt{2507}, with QR heads selected as described in Appendix~\ref{appx:qrheads}.
-In the training process, the $scale$ factor in the max-min norm is set to 8; the batch size is set to 1; the gradient accumulating step is set to 4; the learning rate is set to 1e-5.
-We utilize the DeepSpeed ZERO2 strategy and train QRRanker using 8 H20 GPUs.
+QRRanker is trained on \texttt{Qwen3}-\texttt{4B}-\texttt{Instruct}-\texttt{2507}.
+Unless otherwise stated, all results are based on this backbone.
+We fine-tune the full backbone using a contrastive ranking loss computed from the attention scores of selected QR heads.
+To verify the generalizability of head selection and cross-architecture transferability, we additionally experiment with \texttt{Llama-3.2-3B Instruct}.
+QR head selection details for both models are provided in Appx.~\ref{appx:qrheads}.
+During training, the $scale$ factor in the max-min norm is set to 8, the batch size is 1, the gradient accumulation step is 4, and the learning rate is $1\times 10^{-5}$.
+We adopt the DeepSpeed ZeRO Stage 2 strategy and use 8 NVIDIA H20 GPUs.

-For downstream QA evaluation, we use task-specific prompting for generation; the full prompt templates for NarrativeQA, DetectiveQA, and LoCoMo are provided in Appendix~\ref{appx:prompt}.
+For downstream QA evaluation, we use task-specific prompting for generation; the full prompt templates for NarrativeQA, DetectiveQA, and LoCoMo are provided in Appx.~\ref{appx:prompt}.
 We employ \textbf{Qwen3-8B} as the generator for NarrativeQA and DetectiveQA, where books are chunked into non-overlapping passages of $\sim$200 tokens.
 For the LoCoMo benchmark, we utilize \textbf{GPT-4o-mini} and \textbf{GPT-5-mini} as the generators.
 We segment the dialogue history into small chunks, ensuring that utterance continuity is preserved, with an average chunk size of 258 tokens.
 When enabling the memory-aware setting, we prepend a summary prefix before the ranked chunk list.
 We cap the summary prefix at 512 tokens and select summaries based on their coverage of the retrieved/reranked chunks.